frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 Our Lord is teaching us that putting our hearts into the pursuit of wealth and worldly well-being is foolishness.
 We have to learn how to be content with what we have, to lead a simple and sober life.

 Happiness, or authentic human life, is not founded on worldly goods.
-"A man's life," we are told, "does not consist of the abundance of his possessions" (cf. Luke 12:15).
+"A man's life," we are told, "does not consist of the abundance of his possessions" (*cf*.
+Luke 12:15).

 We should never boast about the material things that we have.
 We have to try and see everything as a gift.
 We need to strive for the spiritual things.